kanata-05/valern/README.md

 ***megalomaniacal***

 > [!IMPORTANT]
 > Valern is under active development and currently not suitable for real-world use
 > (It can't even accept keyboard input)

 # Building

 ### Prerequisites
 Linux/Unix Enviroment (WSL2 works just fine)
 Virtualizer or real hardware (QEMU, Virtualbox, x86_64 compatible hardware)

 ### make
 Just simply run `make` to create the kernel binaries which'll then call `build.sh`
 to get the limine bootloader, which'll then call `build_ISO.sh` to create a bootable
 ISO that you can use.

+# Information

+## Kernel Status
+Currently, the following have been implemented into the kernel:

+PSF font support
+GDT (Partially)
+Paging (Partially)

+TODO:
+Bash shell
+Keyboard Input
+Filesystem (FAT32)

+However, the TODO list will shrink and grow as the project goes on.

-## Information
+## Project
 > ### what
 valern is a small operating system
 it's built in C and a teeny tiny bit of assembly